Joan As Police Woman: The Dambuilders

 In 1991, Wasser joined the Dambuilders who were signed to Elektra Records in 1994.
 Wasser featured on three albums as a violinist.
 The band played a number of shows on the East Coast, and found an admirer in Colin Greenwood of Radiohead.
 On stage, Wasser managed to stand out with "bright costumes and dyed, often dreadlocked hair".
-In 1995, the band appeared on Lollapalooza followed by the release of the album Ruby Red.
+In 1995, the band appeared at Lollapalooza followed by the release of the album Ruby Red.
 Wasser augmented her role within the band, adding guitar and keyboard parts, singing vocals, as well as co-writing several songs as found on the album Against the Stars.

 Wasser first began to make a name for herself in the indie rock world during her time in The Dambuilders as she developed her aggressive style of playing, which led to work outside the group.
 Wasser moved to Brooklyn, New York in 1996, while The Dambuilders disbanded in October 1997.

 Black Beetle

-In May 1997, her boyfriend of three years, musician Jeff Buckley, drowned accidentally in Memphis.
+In May 1997, her fiance of three years, musician Jeff Buckley, drowned accidentally in Memphis.
 She found it "such a traumatic experience of loss.
 I needed to grieve but I didn't know how".
 She continued to play with Those Bastard Souls, a band started in 1995 by a close friend of the couple, Dave Shouse of Grifters.
 They made a record entitled Debt & Departure attempting to respond to Buckley's death.
 In late 1997, she created a band with the remaining members of Buckley's band called Black Beetle and finished an eponymous album that was never released.
 This was the first project where she was writing as well as fronting a band.
 She commented, "I found singing terrifying at first, I didn't know about the boundaries of my voice and I had no idea what words I wanted to say.
 The violin had been my voice for so long."